Bearded-Hen/Android-Bootstrap/README.md

 * Font Awesome text as per Font Awesome v4.3
 * Animations to Font Awesome Text items
 * EditText backgrounds and states

-#Examples

-Check out the [sample project](https://github.com/Bearded-Hen/AndroidBootstrapSample).
-Inside __activity_main.xml__ you will find examples of how to achieve the following buttons:

 Bootstrap Buttons